visserle/AnkiOps/README.md

 ### Markdown Files

-One Markdown file is one deck.
-Each note is separated by a blank line, three dashes, and another blank line:
+A Markdown file represents a single Anki deck.
+Each note is separated by a blank line, three dashes `---`, and another blank line:

 ```markdown
 Q: Question text here